Efficiency wage: Selection

 Self-selection (often referred to as adverse selection) comes about if the workers’ ability and reservation wages are positively correlated.
-There are two crucial assumptions, that firms cannot screen applicants either before or after applying, and that there is costless self-employment available which realises a worker's marginal product (that is higher for the more productive workers).
-If there are two kinds of firm (low and high wage), then we effectively have two sets of lotteries (since firms cannot screen), the difference being that high-ability workers do not enter the low-wage lotteries as their reservation wage is too high.
-Thus low-wage firms attract only low-ability lottery entrants, while high-wage firms attract workers of all abilities (i.e. on average they will select average workers).
-Thus high-wage firms are paying an efficiency wage – they pay more, and, on average, get more (see e.g. Malcolmson 1981; Stiglitz 1976; Weiss 1980).
-However, the assumption that firms are unable to measure effort and pay piece rates after workers are hired or to fire workers whose output is too low is quite strong.
+The basic assumption of efficiency wage theory is that the efficiency of workers increases with the increase of wages.
+In this case, companies face a trade-off between hiring productive workers at higher salaries or less effective workers at lower wages.
+These notes derive the so-called Solow condition, which minimizes wages even if the cost of practical labor input is minimized.
+Solow condition means that in the labor market, the wage level paid by enterprises should equal the marginal product of workers, namely the market value of labor force.
+This condition is based on two basic assumptions: that firms operate in a competitive market and cannot control market wages and that individual workers are price takers rather than price setters.
+If there are two kinds of firms (low and high wage), then we effectively have two sets of lotteries (since firms cannot screen), the difference being that high-ability workers do not enter the low-wage lotteries as their reservation wage is too high.
+Thus low-wage firms attract only low-ability lottery entrants, while high-wage firms attract workers of all abilities (i.e. on average, they will select average workers).
+Therefore high-wage firms are paying an efficiency wage – they pay more and, on average, get more.
+However, the assumption that firms cannot measure effort and pay piece rates after workers are hired or to fire workers whose output is too low is quite strong.
 Firms may also be able to design self-selection or screening devices that induce workers to reveal their true characteristics.

 High wages can effectively reduce personnel turnover, promote employees to work harder, prevent employees from resigning collectively, and effectively attract more high-quality employees.
 If firms can assess the productivity of applicants, they will try to select the best among the applicants.
-A higher wage offer will attract more applicants, and in particular, more highly qualified applicants.
-This permits a firm to raise its hiring standard and thereby enhance the firm's productivity.
-Wage compression makes it profitable for firms to screen applicants under such circumstances, and selection wages may be important.
+A higher wage offer will attract more applicants, particularly more highly qualified ones.
+This permits a firm to raise its hiring standard, thereby enhancing its productivity.
+Wage compression makes it profitable for firms to screen applicants under such circumstances, and selection wages may be necessary.